 How Does New Jersey Determine if Someone Needs “Treatment”?

-To determine if someone needs inpatient or outpatient treatment provided by our state, reliance upon doctors and psychologists in screening centers is the first step in examining the person to determine if they are a danger to themselves, to property or to others.
+To determine whether someone needs inpatient or outpatient treatment provided by our state, the first step is to rely on doctors and psychologists in screening centers to examine the person and determine whether they are a danger to themselves, property, or others.

 How Does New Jersey Determine Who is Dangerous to Himself or Herself?

 In New Jersey, someone is “dangerous to themselves” if, because “of mental illness, the person has threatened or attempted suicide or serious bodily harm”, or has behaved in a way that “indicate[s] that the person is unable to satisfy his or her need for nourishment, essential medical care or shelter so that it is probable that substantial bodily injury, serious physical harm or death will result within the reasonably foreseeable future”.
-If your family member is safe when they are with you, and he or she is not a danger to others, then they are exempted from this definition.
-To determine if your loved one is not a danger to him or herself, the state says we must “take into account the person’s history, recent behavior, and any recent act, threat or serious psychiatric deterioration.”
+If your family member is safe when they are with you, and they are not a danger to others, then they are exempt from this definition.
+To determine if your loved one is not a danger to himself or herself, the state says we must “take into account the person’s history, recent behavior, and any recent act, threat or serious psychiatric deterioration.”

-The statutory legal definition of “dangerous to self” is that by reason of mental illness the person has threatened or attempted suicide or serious bodily harm, or has behaved in such a manner as to indicate that the person is unable to satisfy his need for nourishment, essential medical care or shelter, so that it is probable that substantial bodily injury, serious physical harm or death will result within the reasonably foreseeable future; however, no person shall be deemed to be unable to satisfy his need for nourishment, essential medical care or shelter if he is able to satisfy such needs with the supervision and assistance of others who are willing and available.
-This determination shall take into account a person’s history, recent behavior and any recent act, threat or serious psychiatric deterioration.
+The statutory legal definition of “dangerous to self” is that by reason of mental illness the person has threatened or attempted suicide or serious bodily harm, or has behaved in such a manner as to indicate that the person is unable to satisfy his need for nourishment, essential medical care or shelter, so that it is probable that substantial bodily injury, serious physical harm or death will result within the reasonably foreseeable future; however, no person shall be deemed to be unable to satisfy his need for nourishment, essential medical care or shelter if he can fulfill such needs with the supervision and assistance of others who are willing and available.
+This determination shall take into account a person’s history, recent behavior, and any recent act, threat, or severe psychiatric deterioration.
 (NJ.S.A.30:4-27.2h).

 How Does New Jersey Determine if Someone is Dangerous to Others?

 In New Jersey, someone is “dangerous to others” if, because of their illness, “there is a substantial likelihood that the person will inflict serious bodily harm upon another person” in the reasonably foreseeable future, taking into account “a person’s history, recent behavior, and any recent act, threat or serious psychiatric deterioration.”
-The statutory legal definition of “dangerous to others or property” is that by reason of mental illness there is a substantial likelihood that the person will inflict serious bodily harm upon another person or cause serious property damage within the reasonably foreseeable future.
-This determination shall take into account a person’s history, recent behavior and any recent act, threat or serious psychiatric deterioration.
+The statutory legal definition of “dangerous to others or property” is that by reason of mental illness, there is a substantial likelihood that the person will inflict serious bodily harm upon another person or cause severe property damage within the reasonably foreseeable future.
+This determination shall take into account a person’s history, recent behavior, and any recent act, threat, or severe psychiatric deterioration.
 (N.J.S.A.
 30:4-27.2i).

 How Does New Jersey Determine if Someone is Dangerous to Property?

-New Jersey uses the same test as it does to determine if someone is dangerous to others: is there a “substantial likelihood” that the person will “cause serious property damage in the reasonably foreseeable future”, taking into account “a person’s history, recent behavior, and any recent act, threat or serious psychiatric deterioration.”
-The statutory legal definition of “dangerous to others or property” is that by reason of mental illness there is a substantial likelihood that the person will inflict serious bodily harm upon another person or cause serious property damage within the reasonably foreseeable future.
-This determination shall take into account a person’s history, recent behavior, and any recent act, threat, or serious psychiatric deterioration.
+New Jersey uses the same test as it does to determine if someone is dangerous to others: is there a “substantial likelihood” that the person will “cause serious property damage in the reasonably foreseeable future”, taking into account “a person’s history, recent behavior, and any recent act, threat, or serious psychiatric deterioration.”
+The statutory legal definition of “dangerous to others or property” is that by reason of mental illness, there is a substantial likelihood that the person will inflict serious bodily harm upon another person or cause severe property damage within the reasonably foreseeable future.
+This determination shall take into account a person’s history, recent behavior, and any recent act, threat, or severe psychiatric deterioration.
 (N.J.S.A.
 30:4-27.2i).

 How Will a Person be Treated if They are a Danger to Self or Others?

 If the answer to any of the three questions listed above is yes, treatment is an option.
 Treatment may be inpatient or outpatient, voluntary or involuntary.
-Sometimes a person may get assistance instead of treatment because in New Jersey, everyone has the right to be treated in the least restrictive environment.
-The statutory legal definition of “outpatient treatments” is clinically appropriate care based on proven or promising directed to wellness and recovery, provided by a member of the patient’s treatment team to a person not in need of inpatient treatment.
+Sometimes, a person may receive assistance rather than treatment because, in New Jersey, everyone has the right to be treated in the least restrictive environment.
+The statutory legal definition of “outpatient treatments” is clinically appropriate care based on proven or promising methods directed to wellness and recovery, provided by a member of the patient’s treatment team to a person not in need of inpatient treatment.
 Outpatient treatment may include, but shall not be limited to, day treatment services, case management, residential service, outpatient counseling and psychotherapy, and medication treatment.
 (NJ.S.A.
-30:4
+30:427.2hh).

-The statutory legal definition of “outpatient treatment provider” is a community-based provider designated as an outpatient treatment provider pursuant to Title 30 of the New Jersey statutes P.L.
+The statutory legal definition of “outpatient treatment provider” is a community-based provider designated as an outpatient treatment provider pursuant to Title 30 of the New Jersey statutes, P.L.
 1987, c.
-116 (c.30:4-27.8), that provides or coordinates that provision of outpatient treatment to persons in need of involuntary commitment to treatment.
+116 (c.30:4-27.8), that provides or coordinates the provision of outpatient treatment to persons in need of involuntary commitment to treatment.
 (N.J.S.A.
 30: 4-27.2ii).

 The statutory legal definition of “plan of outpatient treatment” is a plan for recovery from mental illness approved by a court pursuant to NJ.S.A.
-30:4-27.15b prepared by an outpatient treatment provider for a patient who has a history of responding to treatment.
-The plan may include medication as a component of the plan; however, medication shall not be involuntarily administered in an outpatient setting.
+30:4-27.15b, prepared by an outpatient treatment provider for a patient who has a history of responding to treatment.
+The plan may include medication; however, medication shall not be involuntarily administered in an outpatient setting.
 (NJ.S.A.
 30:4-27.2jj).

 N.J.
 Superior Court Rule 4:74-7 details the specific procedure(s) for obtaining an involuntary commitment.
 Upon commitment to a psychiatric facility, the person is initially held for up to three days.
-If further assessment is required, he or she can be held for a further period, but the confined person is entitled to a court hearing within 20 days of their entry into the facility, to determine if there is a continued need for commitment.
+If further assessment is required, he or she can be held for an additional period.
+Still, the confined person is entitled to a court hearing within 20 days of their entry into the facility, to determine if there is a continued need for commitment.
 The patient is also entitled to attorney representation, the right to attend the hearing, present evidence, and cross-examine witnesses.
-The court must be in possession of convincing evidence to warrant extending this period of commitment.
+The court must have convincing evidence to warrant extending the commitment period.

-NJ court rules require that a professional witness who testifies and offers an opinion for or against involuntary commitment must possess sufficient expertise to offer the testimony.
-Before such a witness is able to testify, the court must establish the witness has the requisite expertise and specialized knowledge about mental health.
+NJ court rules require that a professional witness who testifies and offers an opinion for or against involuntary commitment must possess sufficient expertise to testify.
+Before a witness can testify, the court must establish that the witness has the requisite expertise and specialized knowledge of mental health.

 In addition, when seeking a final order for involuntary commitment, the state’s application must be supported by the oral testimony of a psychiatrist.

 As stated above, to involuntarily commit a person, the state must prove the person is afflicted with a mental illness that causes the person to be dangerous to himself, others, or property.
 Generally, such proof requires medical (expert) testimony.
-In a recent case, the patient’s attorney did not stipulate that the medical doctor offered by the state was qualified to testify as an expert in this matter.
-Thus, the state was required to introduce evidence of his qualifications and the court was obligated to make a finding about these qualifications, positive or otherwise.
+In a recent case, the patient’s attorney did not stipulate that the state’s medical doctor was qualified to testify as an expert in this matter.
+Thus, the state was required to introduce evidence of his qualifications, and the court was obligated to make a finding on them, positive or negative.
 As a result of the state’s omission, the court could not make the requisite findings to impose any involuntary commitment.

 Understanding How the Civil Commitment Process Works, Both Voluntary and Involuntary